-Add Assignment
+Insert Assignment

-"Add assignment" appends one empty assignment line to the existing assignments in the current Section.
+"Insert assignment" button inserts one empty assignment line above the currently active assignments in the current Section.
 In any case, user must select one target attribute from the drop-down list.

 Depending on the situation, the next step may be the following: